AMReX-Astro/wdmerger/README.md

 work correctly.
 Active development of the code is done on the `development` branch; this has the latest features but is not guaranteed to be error-free.
-This mirrors the structure of the other BoxLib codes.
-Consequently, for whichever branch you choose, you should choose the same branch in `CASTRO`, `BoxLib`, and `Microphysics` (if you are using that) to ensure that all codes are in sync with each other.
+This mirrors the structure of the other AMReX codes.
+Consequently, for whichever branch you choose, you should choose the same branch in `CASTRO`, `AMReX`, and `Microphysics` (if you are using that) to ensure that all codes are in sync with each other.
 When you do a `git pull` on any one of these codes, you should do a `git pull' on all the others, as